 Numismatics (Greek to Byzantine and Roman, from all areas of the Roman Empire)

 Byzantium – comprehensive coverage in all disciplines, history, art, architecture, numismatics, epigraphy, religion, literature.

-Modern Greece – comprehensive coverage for the Frankokratia, Venetokratia, Tourkokratia, Enlightenment era, War of Independence, WWII, Dictatorship.
+Modern Greece – comprehensive coverage for the Frankokratia, Venetokratia, Tourkokratia, Enlightenment era, War of Independence, Greek involvement in WWII, Dictatorship (Greek military junta,1967-1974).
 Travel in Greece.
 Philhellenism, the Language Question, the Eastern Question, Historiography.